springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 By default, it assumes there are no recovered individuals at time $0$.

-If the population has a Poisson degree distristribution with mean ``kave`` and the infection is introduced by randomly infecting a proportion ``rho`` of the population at time 0, then $\psi(x) = (1-\rho) e^{-\rho(1-x)}$,
+If the population has a Poisson degree distristribution with mean ``kave`` and the infection is introduced by randomly infecting a proportion $\rho$ of the population at time 0, then $\psi(x) = (1-\rho) e^{-\rho(1-x)}$,
 $\psi'(x) = (1-\rho)\rho e^{-\rho(1-x)}$
 and $\phi_S(0) = 1-\rho$.
 So